playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 Now, [when we use a screen reader](https://unicorn-utterances.com/posts/intro-to-web-accessability), it'll read out "January 10th" instead of "One dash ten".

 However, while this may have worked before `date` was dynamically formatted, it won't be correct for most of the year.
-(Luckily for us, a broken clock is correct at least once a day)
+(Luckily for us, a broken clock is correct at least once a day.)

 Let's correct that by adding in a `formatReadableDate` method and reflect that in the attribute: